Bringing Hope & Joy back to the Travel Nursing Industry in 2023

 Thanks to burnout, something, and all the reasons listed above, a career in nursing has lost is no longer appealing to the younger generation.

-Unless you're living under Dwayne 'The Rock' Johnson, you're aware of the nursing staff shortage.
+Unless you're living under Dwayne 'The Rock' Johnson, you'll be aware of the nursing staff shortage.

 Low Supply, High Demand

 The demand for travel nurses is increasing while the supply is decreasing.
-The number of registered nurses (RN) decreased by 100,000 between 2020 and 2021.
-This is likely due to burnout, with the burnout itself blamed initially on the tireless exertion of the frontline during Covid19.
-Now, however, the burnout is being blamed on short-staffed clinics, which in turn is making registered nurses leave the profession in droves.
+The number of registered nurses (RN) declined by 100,000 between 2020 and 2021, likely due to burnout, with the burnout itself blamed initially on the tireless exertion of the frontline during Covid-19.
+However, burnout is being blamed on short-staffed clinics, which in turn is making registered nurses leave the profession in droves.

-Due to the shortage, medical companies are paying an absolute fortune in nurses' wages.
+Due to the shortage, medical companies pay an absolute fortune in nurses' wages

-Stop paying a premium for travel nurses - book a demo with Credentially to learn how to onboard the best nurses in the fastest time
+Stop paying a premium for travel nurses - book a demo with Credentially to learn how to onboard the best nurses quickly.

 Medical companies looking to source travel nurses have enough trouble being competitive, let alone staying competitive.
-What many medical directors don't know is that the software exists to get you competitive in a heartbeat, and keeping you competitive is as natural as breathing.
+Many medical directors don't know that the software exists to get you competitive in a heartbeat, and keeping you competitive is as natural as breathing.

 Grizzly bears hunting for salmon fight for the best spots in the river.
-Credentially uses the same principles, especially when it comes to the ease and speed of getting the best nursing candidates on your books and (safely) out in the field.
+Credentially uses the same principles, especially regarding the ease and speed of getting the best nursing candidates on your books and (safely) out in the field.

 Credentially puts you at the top of the nursing recruitment food chain and keeps you there.
 Staying at the top of that food chain relies on personalized dashboards for every member of your staff bank, with a traffic light system that tells you what documents need updating and when.